DanielEbert/slate/source/index.html.md

 <details style="margin: 20px; width: 48%">
   <summary>Possible Solution</summary>
 <p style="margin: 10px">A possible solution is in the 'TestPrograms/exercise_strcpy_solution' directory.
 A test was added in the test/test.cpp file that calls the process_input function with the global variable fuzz_input.
 You can reuse the shared object 'patches/exercise_parse.c.so' from the previous exercise.
 We need to let a --max_input_length greater than 40 to trigger the bug, so the default value of 128 is good.
 The command to run the emulator in this case is: 'LD_PRELOAD=../../simavr/simavr/sim/patches/exercise_parse.c.so emu .pio/build/megaatmega2560/firmware.elf'.</p>
 <p style="margin: 10px">An alternative solution is to not use the unit testing framework.
 We could modify the src/main.cpp code and add a setup function that calls the process_input function.
 In this case the pio workflow changes, because we are no longer using the Unit Test Framework with 'pio test ...'.
-In larger projects where you maybe do not know the code base very well, it is often easier to 'convert' a unit test to a fuzz test, because the unit test includes code that sets up the environment so that the function that you want to test does not immediatetly return because some state is not setup.</p>
+In larger projects where you maybe do not know the code base very well, it is often easier to 'convert' a unit test to a fuzz test, because the unit test describes the context in which a given function is typically called.
+For example, the unit test code may set up the environment so that the function that you want to test does not immediatetly return because some state is not setup or because the SUT developers made heavy use of <a href="https://en.wikipedia.org/wiki/Design_by_contract">design-by-contract</a>.</p>
 </details>

 ## [Optional] Investigate bugs with a debugger